 - Students who feel their FAFSA information does not accurately reflect their financial situation due to certain special and unusual circumstances may request to have their FAFSA information reviewed for possible adjustment (professional judgement).

-- Students/Parents must complete a Special Circumstances Form, meet personally or by phone with the Assistant Vice-President for Student Financial Planning, and provide all documentation requested.
+- Students/Parents must complete a Special Circumstances Form, meet personally or by phone with the Director of Student Financial Planning, and provide all documentation requested.

 - A student's FAFSA information must be verified and corrected before consideration for special circumstances adjustment can be given.

-- Decision of the Assistant Vice-President for Student Financial Planning is final.
+- Decision of the Director of Student Financial Planning is final.

 - Federal aid will be awarded to a student whose application is selected for verification on a tentative basis.
 Once verification is completed and a corrected ISIR, if needed, has been received by the school, the student's award(s) will be changed to the corrected amount(s).
 A revised award letter will be mailed to the student within one week of receiving the corrected ISIR.

 - No student may receive more federal aid than his/her verified FAFSA indicates.

 - If during the verification process, it is discovered that a student has been awarded and the student's account credited with more than the amount for which he or she is eligible under the Federal Pell Grant, FSEOG, or Federal Perkins Loan Program, the student is considered to have received an overpayment.
 In such a case, the Office of Student Financial Planning will attempt to reduce or eliminate the overpayment by adjusting subsequent disbursements.